VakhoKontridze/VCore/Documentation/UIKit VIPER Architecture.md

 Docoupled declarations discussed withis this variation are—`ViewController`, `Presenter`, `Router`, and `Interactor`.
 Supporting declarations are—`Model`, `ViewModel`, and `Factory`.
 Even though VIPER contains `Entity` (E), this implementation of VIPER separates scenes from a datababase layer, and instead ties them to gateways via CLEAN architecture.

+Package contains demo app that demonstrates this architecture.

 To avoid writing boilerplate for every scene, the project includes `XCode` templates.

 ## Factory